 Call in a Professional

 A core skill of genetic counselors is to explain complex genetic information in a way that is understandable to families.
 This is particularly important when a teen may be considering carrier testing and needs to understand and discuss key pros and cons in order to make an informed decision.
-To locate a genetic counselor in your area, go to Find a Genetic Counselor at www.nsgc.org.
-Parents should realize that they are not alone in these situations and can reach out to the NFXF and to professionals in the Fragile X community for help.
+To locate a genetic counselor in your area, use Find a Genetic Counselor (from NSGC).
+Parents should realize that they’re not alone in these situations and can reach out to the NFXF and to professionals in the Fragile X community for help.

 Remember that family discussions about the many aspects of Fragile X cannot be boiled down to a single talk.
 Every family’s Fragile X journey changes over time, and siblings’ questions and adaptation to Fragile X evolve too as they grow and develop.
 Families do best when there is open and honest communication about Fragile X, a recognition that all families have challenges, and a willingness to ask for help when needed from Fragile X professionals.